Sunny with a High Near 87 | SweetwaterNOW

 Today

+Isolated showers and thunderstorms after 5pm.
 Sunny, with a high near 87.
-Breezy, with a light south wind becoming south southwest 13 to 18 mph in the morning.
-Winds could gust as high as 25 mph
+Light and variable wind becoming west 9 to 14 mph in the morning.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 20%.

 Tonight

+Isolated showers and thunderstorms before 9pm.
 Mostly clear, with a low around 52.
+Southwest wind 9 to 14 mph becoming light south southwest after midnight.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 20%.

+Mostly sunny, with a high near 86.
+Breezy, with a west southwest wind 5 to 10 mph increasing to 11 to 16 mph in the afternoon.
+Winds could gust as high as 23 mph.

-Breezy, with a southwest wind 12 to 17 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+Partly cloudy, with a low around 50.
+Breezy, with a southwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 23 mph.

+Isolated showers and thunderstorms after noon.
+Mostly sunny, with a high near 84.
+Breezy, with a west wind 5 to 15 mph, with gusts as high as 21 mph.
+Chance of precipitation is 20%.

+Mostly clear, with a low around 50.
+West wind 5 to 14 mph becoming south after midnight.
+Winds could gust as high as 20 mph.

 Friday